A practical guide to Freshdesk SLA policies: What you need to know

 In customer support, your word is your bond.
 A Service Level Agreement (SLA) is exactly that: a promise you make to your customers about how quickly you’ll respond and fix their issues.
 It sets clear expectations for them and gives your team a clear target to hit.

 Meeting your SLAs isn't just about ticking a box on a report; it's fundamental to keeping customers happy and loyal.
 When you consistently deliver on your promises, you build trust.
-But the real challenge isn’t just about watching a clock tick down.
-While platforms like Freshdesk provide the tools to track your SLAs, the key to truly great service is shifting from a reactive "uh oh, the timer is red" mindset to a proactive one.
+But the real goal is to use the robust data from these systems to improve service.
+While platforms like Freshdesk provide the tools to track your SLAs, the key to truly great service is shifting from a reactive approach to a proactive one.

 What are Freshdesk SLA policies?